What is NaNoWriMo?

 I’m sure you have lots of questions right now.
 What can you do?

 - Research on both NaNoWriMo sites above.
-There is lots of information there.
+There is lots of information to soak up.

 I am not exaggerating the fun of NaNoWriMo.
-I indeed had students coming up to me to ask about NaNoWriMo during the first week of school.
+I have had students coming up to me to ask about NaNoWriMo during the first week of school.
 They are psyched to try it again!